 Many authors assume that their book disclaimers are supposed to be boring.
 They presume some pricey lawyers devised standard legalese, and they dare not depart from the norm.

 Not so.
-The law does not require a book disclaimer to be boring.
+The law does not require a book disclaimer—a standard part of the front matter of many books—to be boring.
 In fact, just the opposite is true.
 The more interesting the disclaimer, the more likely it will be read.
 From a lawyer’s point of view, a well-written, well-read disclaimer is best of all.

 Many writers have a lot of fun with their disclaimers, particularly for memoirs.
-Let’s look at a few.
+Here’s what we’ll look at in this article:

 What Is the Disclaimer at the Beginning of Every Book?